Evonofy/NeoExpensive/README.md

           <a href="https://yarnpkg.com/"><strong>Yarn</strong></a>
         </h3>
         <p>
-          Here at Neo Expensive we're using <a href="https://yarnpkg.com/">Yarn Berry (v3.1.1)</a> which is the more recent version of Yarn, Yarn berry gives us more flexibility on how to write software but also faster than <a href="https://www.npmjs.com/">npm</a>, yarn wrote a whole article on why and how you should <a href="https://yarnpkg.com/getting-started/migration">migrate</a>
+          Here at Neo Expertise we're using <a href="https://yarnpkg.com/">Yarn Berry (v3.1.1)</a> which is the more recent version of Yarn, Yarn berry gives us more flexibility on how to write software but also faster than <a href="https://www.npmjs.com/">npm</a>, yarn wrote a whole article on why and how you should <a href="https://yarnpkg.com/getting-started/migration">migrate</a>
           <ul>
             <li>Global caching of depencencies</li>
             <li><a href="#yarn-workspaces">Workspaces</a></li>